pinDeliver/pinDeliver/documentation/go_app_for_drivers.md

 # How to use pinDeliver GO App for drivers

-The pinDeliver Go app is a tool for the driver.
-This is an app with a lot of functionality and it is also possible to use different settings to control what should be visible for the driver even though some information is mandatory.
+The pinDeliver Go app serves as a comprehensive tool designed for drivers, offering a wide array of functionalities.
+It also provides the flexibility to configure settings that control the driver's view, even though certain information remains mandatory.

-We have developed two different apps with similar functionality but some important differencies.
-The web app runs directly in your web browser on the device which means that more or less all devices with a web browser can run this app.
+We have developed two distinct apps with overlapping functionalities but some notable differences.
+The web app operates directly within your device's web browser, making it compatible with virtually all devices equipped with a web browser.

-The native app is developed for Android and iOS devices.
-The users can see slightly different behavior between the apps.
-In the web app all customers are loaded at once when opening the *Driving list* but in the native app each stop is loaded separately but automatically when finishing the previous stop.
-The native app supports package scanning when loading and unloading and in some other flows, for example returns.
+Conversely, the native app is specifically designed for Android and iOS devices.
+Users may notice slight variations in behavior between the two apps.
+In the web app, all customer information loads at once when accessing the *Driving list*, while the native app loads each stop individually but automatically upon completing the previous stop.
+Notably, the native app supports package scanning during both loading and unloading processes, as well as in various other workflows, such as handling returns.

-Click the screenshots below to see a clips for the main workflow in the different Go Apps.
+To gain insights into the primary workflows within these different Go Apps, watch the videos below.

 <p float="right">
 <a href="https://youtu.be/NabQCy4zi7s" target="_blank">